-Critics' Choice Awards 2019: Best red carpet fashion
+Critics' Choice Awards 2019: Bold menswear shines on the red carpet

 View gallery

-Critics' Choice Awards 2019: Best red carpet fashion
+Critics' Choice Awards 2019: Bold menswear shines on the red carpet

 Awards season is fully in swing, with Hollywood's finest descending on Santa Monica for the 24th Critics' Choice Awards Sunday evening.